 The data analytics space is competitive, and it includes companies such as Datadog (NASDAQ:DDOG), Splunk (NASDAQ:SPLK), and Elastic (ESTC).

-As you can see below, Sumo Logic's revenue growth has been moderate over the last year, growing from quarterly revenue of $51.8 million, to $62 million.
+As you can see below, Sumo Logic's revenue growth has been strong over the last year, growing from quarterly revenue of $54.2 million, to $67.8 million.

-This quarter, Sumo Logic's quarterly revenue was once again up 19.5% year on year.
-But the growth did slow down compared to last quarter, as the revenue increased by just $3.17 million in Q3, compared to $4.62 million in Q2 2022.
+This quarter, Sumo Logic's quarterly revenue was once again up a very solid 25.1% year on year.
+But the growth did slow down compared to last quarter, as the revenue increased by just $806 thousand in Q1, compared to $5.03 million in Q4 2022.
 We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Sumo Logic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.1% in Q3.
+Sumo Logic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 64.4% in Q1.

-That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.64 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on Sumo Logic’s balance sheet, but we note that with a market capitalization of $1.49 billion and more than $288.9 million in cash, the company has the capacity to continue to prioritise growth over profitability.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on Sumo Logic’s balance sheet, but we note that with a market capitalization of $860.2 million and more than $308.1 million in cash, the company has the capacity to continue to prioritise growth over profitability.

-Sumo Logic topped analysts’ revenue expectations this quarter, even if just narrowly.
-And we were also glad to see the improvement in gross margin.
-Zooming out, we think this was a decent quarter, showing the company is staying on target.
-The company is down 3.2% on the results and currently trades at $13.26 per share.
+It was good to see Sumo Logic outperform Wall St’s revenue expectations this quarter.
+And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
+On the other hand, there was a deterioration in gross margin.
+Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
+The company is up 6.49% on the results and currently trades at $8.2 per share.

 Is Now The Time?

 When considering Sumo Logic, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Sumo Logic we will be cheering from the sidelines.
-Its revenue growth has been solid, and analysts believe that sort of growth is sustainable for now.
-Unfortunately, its customer acquisition is less efficient than many comparable companies, and its gross margins aren't as good as other tech businesses we look at.
+Its revenue growth has been solid.
+Unfortunately, its customer acquisition is less efficient than many comparable companies, and its gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.